zanata/zanata.github.io/_posts/2016-09-02-zanata-version-3-9-5.md

 author_username: definite
 ---
 zanata-server-3.9.5 is released and deployed to all our servers.
-The improvement since last deploy (version 3.9.3) are:
+The improvements since last deploy (version 3.9.3) are:

  * Fixes the bug when users have non-ASCII characters in their full name,
- * Javascript alert and confirm dialogs becomes modal
+ * Javascript alert and confirm dialogs become modal
  * Better log for exception